Pharmaceutical fraud: Types of fraud

-GMP violations
+GMP Violations

-Involve fraud with the Good Manufacturing Practice (GMP) Regulations which require manufacturers to have adequately equipped manufacturing facilities, adequately trained personnel, stringent control over the manufacturing process, appropriate laboratory controls, complete and accurate records, reports, appropriate finished product examination, and so on.
+These relate to the Good Manufacturing Practice (GMP) Regulations, which require manufacturers to have adequately equipped manufacturing facilities, adequately trained personnel, stringent control over the manufacturing process, appropriate laboratory controls, complete and accurate records, reports, appropriate finished product examination, and so on.
 Certain violations of the Good Manufacturing Practice Regulations may be the basis for a False Claims Act lawsuit.

 Off-label marketing

 Though physicians may prescribe drugs for off-label usage known as off-label marketing, the Food and Drug Administration (FDA) prohibits drug manufacturers from marketing or promoting a drug for a use that the FDA has not approved.
-A manufacturer illegally "misbrands" a drug if the drug's labeling includes information about its unapproved uses.
-A drug is deemed misbranded unless its labeling bears adequate directions for use.
+If the drug's labeling includes information about its unapproved uses, or does not contain adequate directions for use, it may be considered "misbranded".
 The courts have agreed with the FDA that the Food, Drug, and Cosmetic Act (FDCA) requires information not only on how a product is to be used (e.g., dosage and administration), but also on all the intended uses of the product.
 In 2004, whistleblower David Franklin prevailed in a suit under the False Claims Act against Warner-Lambert, resulting in a $430 million settlement in the Franklin v.
 Parke-Davis case.
 It was the first off-label promotion case successfully brought under the False Claims Act in U.S. history.
-Oral statements and materials presented at industry-support scientific and educational activities may provide evidence of a product's intended use.
+Oral statements and materials presented at industry-support scientific and educational activities may provide evidence of a product's marketed use.
 If these statements or materials promote a use that is inconsistent with the product's approved labeling, the product is misbranded under the FDCA for failure to bear labeling with adequate directions for all intended uses.

 Best price fraud

-A figure reported by the manufacturer to CMS in quarterly reports under the Medicaid Rebate Program, it is used to calculate the Medicaid reimbursement rate.
+A drug's "Best Price" (BP) is a figure reported by the manufacturer to the Centers for Medicare & Medicaid Services (CMS) in quarterly reports under the Medicaid Rebate Program, and is used to calculate the Medicaid reimbursement rate.
 It is defined as the lowest price available to any wholesaler, retailer, provider, health maintenance organization (HMO), nonprofit entity, or the government.
 BP excludes prices to the Indian Health Service (IHS), Department of Veterans Affairs (DVA), Department of Defense (DOD), the Public Health Service (PHS), 340B covered entities, Federal Supply Schedule (FSS), state pharmaceutical assistance programs, depot prices, and nominal pricing.
-BP includes cash discounts and free goods that are contingent upon purchase, volume discounts, and rebates.
-The fraud occurs as the manufacturer falsely self-reports its Best Price.
+BP may include cash discounts and free goods that are contingent upon purchase, volume discounts, and rebates.
+The fraud occurs when the manufacturer falsely self-reports its Best Price.

 Medicaid price reporting

-In order to decrease the amounts owed to states under the Medicaid Drug Rebate Program, some companies misrepresented material facts regarding the regulatory origin/status of their brand name drugs, the AMP, and/or the best price.
-Despite the Government's good faith reliance to charge manufacturers a unit rebate amount based upon the manufacturer's own representation of drug status, and price, some manufacturers have deceptively and fraudulently, breached their duty to deal honestly with the Government.
+In order to decrease the amounts owed to states under the Medicaid Drug Rebate Program, some companies misrepresent material facts regarding the regulatory origin, status, Average Manufacturer Price (AMP), and/or BP of their brand name drugs.
+Despite the Government's reliance on manufacturers' good faith in order to charge manufacturers a unit rebate amount based upon the manufacturer's own representation of drug status, and price, some manufacturers have deceptively and fraudulently breached their duty to deal honestly with the Government.